Rumpelcita/thechangeling/README.md

 From now on you just have to run rake whenever you wish to run the game.
 This way you don't have to set a dev enviroment whenever you need to test the game.

-There is an executable inside the bin folder, but it's not always up to date so the rake command is the recommended method.
+There is an executable inside the bin folder, but it's not always up to date so the rake command is the recommended method to test the game.